-Participation - It is not enough to just "show up."
+Participation - It is not enough to just "show up".
 In other words, you cannot just sit there and breathe.
-(For online classes, you should log in D2L multiple times per week if not daily to check assignments, feedback, and engage in learning, etc.) You need to be prepared to discuss the readings that are assigned, contribute appropriately, and encourage the participation of your peers.
+You need to be prepared to discuss the readings that are assigned, contribute appropriately and encourage the participation of your peers.